coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/composition/post.md

 # Multi-Agent Composition

-Grounded TAM agents compose via lattice meet.
+Grounded TA agents compose via lattice meet.
 This yields a category of agents with a monoidal structure.

 ## Grounded Agents